 - A minimum of 6 semester hours in each of the following: English composition, Humanities, Natural and Physical Sciences,Biology, Chemistry and Social Sciences

-You must submit your official transcripts from all colleges and universities attended, forwarded directly from the institution to the Registrar.
-If shortlisted you will also have an intake interview with an Admissions Representative.
+You must submit your official transcripts from all colleges and universities attended, forwarded directly from the institution to the SUNM Registrar.
+If you meet all requirements, you will be scheduled for an interview.

 Applicants for admission to SUNM are approved for matriculation by the Admissions Committee.
 The Committee will only admit applicants who demonstrate good character and the ability to both perform the intended program and to become a credit to their respective profession.

-All applicants are required to complete an intake interview with an Admissions Representative, either in person or by telephone, depending upon the distance from SUNM.
+All applicants are required to complete an interview, either in person or by telephone, depending upon the distance from SUNM.
 Parents and/or significant others are encouraged to attend, providing potential students and their families an opportunity to learn about SUNM’s programs, faculty, equipment and facilities as well as ask any questions relating to the curriculum and their career objectives.
 A personal interview also enables us to determine whether an applicant is a strong candidate for enrollment into the program.

 The following items are required as part of the admission process: